newtklocok/newtk.ca/documentation.md

 Ok perhaps the most important thing though is that Github Pages only supports static sites, so HTML; i'm going to start off with just that and use some sort of client-side JavaScript stuff if i need to add some more complex stuff

+**HTML**

+I found this website https://www.htmlhobbyist.com/html/ that i'm gonna look at and see if i can learn some basic stuff to code a simple index.html thing.

+No idea if i'm doing this the right way it's quite confusing; some people are saying frontend vs backend stuff and how ReactJS (which uses JavaScript) is good for frontend, but i learned that since Github is only static, I only need the frontend to build a simple site.
+For now i can ignore the backend stuff.
+And for frontend, it's gonna be a combo of HTML for structure, CSS for styling, and JavaScript for interactivity.

+*just a little side note to keep here; found that i can either write JS inline in an html file or i make a .js file and link it in the HTML. thought that was cool, admittedly i don't know much about programming so maybe this isn't as revolutionary as i think.
+Maybe it does make sense though i remember how on the MARS website we could write inline HTML in the markdown for extra features that markdown didn't have built in i think - not sure if that was a similar thing or not though

+*another side note - found this guy https://www.reddit.com/r/webdev/comments/saf0mj/how_to_build_a_website_from_scratch_in_html_and/ who apparently has pretty nifty tutorials; it's pretty much job shadowing his as he build a site for a client purely in HTML and CSS, one thing he does that i want to implement is that he makes the website scale proportionally as the screen size changes, i think that's cool and eventually i'll try to do that